-The icy waters of the North Pacific are among the most productive waters on the planet, a tremendous natural resource that supports sustainable commercial, recreational and subsistence fisheries as well as the communities that depend on them..
+The icy seas of the North Pacific are among the most productive waters on the planet, supporting sustainable commercial, recreational, and subsistence fisheries as well as the communities that depend on them..